 Students experience an open, informal study environment with teachers and students usually on a first-name basis.
 The traditional academic hierarchy is replaced by a more collaborative approach, where students are respected as junior colleagues and their opinions valued and encouraged by more experienced peers.
 This approach encourages dialogue and collaboration between students and teachers and creates opportunities to bring forward new ideas and innovations.

 The student is at the centre of the education provided at Lund University.
 There is a lot of support in terms of pedagogy and the teachers make themselves available to help students and ensure course content is fully understood.
 There is a focus on enabling students to develop their critical and analytical thinking skills, independent research skills, group work, problem-solving and leadership skills so as to prepare them for their career.

-Lund University is proud to have a strong international profile – we attract students from almost 150 countries.
+Lund University is proud to have a strong international profile – we attract students from over 130 countries.
 This creates global classroom environments where students encounter different cultural perspectives and start to build their international network.

 Studies at Lund University are usually undertaken one course (unit/module) at a time, with an examination or essay at the end of each individual course.
 Studies at the Faculty of Engineering are an exception in that two or more courses are often studied in parallel.
 Courses can be anything from two to 20 weeks long, with five, 10 and 20 weeks being the most common lengths.